DEFRA/ffc-helm-library/README.md

-# FFC Platform Helm Library Chart
+# FCP Platform Helm Library Chart

-A Helm library chart that captures general configuration for the FFC Kubernetes platform.
-It can be used by any FFC microservice Helm chart to import K8s object templates configured to run on the FFC platform.
+A Helm library chart that captures general configuration for the FCP Kubernetes platform.
+It can be used by any FCP microservice Helm chart to import K8s object templates configured to run on the FCP platform.

 ## Including the library chart